Parents FAQ: Introduction »

 • Finding work that is consonant with one’s values, such as long-term economic stability, intellectual challenge, professional prestige, working toward a sustainable environment, and/or balancing family and work.

 It may also happen that, while at Penn, your child — perhaps for the first time in his or her life — encounters obstacles that affect his or her academic performance.
 Pressures resulting from being away from home, managing time, intense competition, and having “too many choices” may cause some students to perform below their usual standards.
 Penn offers many support services to help students with such difficulties.
-An excellent place to explore many of these resources is Hub@Penn.
+Sometimes “failures” lead to unexpectedly successful outcomes.
+Changing from a major in which a student is doing poorly to another field of study in which he or she excels can open many doors.
+Taking a job which one is not sure about can help a student uncover hidden talents and enthusiasms that ultimately lead to outstanding professional and personal achievement and satisfaction.

 Is there a Year-by-Year Timeline for Using Career Services?